material-components/material-components-web/docs/authoring-components.md

 ## How to build a component

-This section outlines the thought process behind authoring new components for MDC-Web.
+This section outlines the thought process behind authoring new components for MDC Web.
 It is inspired by React's [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) article.

 Starting out from nothing and going straight to a component/adapter/foundation implementation can be